 - bacon grease or oil

-Pour the batter evenly into the pan.
-Bake for 25 to 30 minutes or until a toothpick comes out clean.
+- Pour the batter evenly into the pan.
+Bake for about 30 minutes, or until a toothpick comes out clean.
 About 5 minutes before the cornbread is done, sprinkle to top with the remaining 1 cup of cheese.